rashmibhaty/Face_Tag_Generator/README.md

 Generating the model:
 Face extracion:
 File:face_extract.py
-Face detection technique is used to extact gray scale face images.
+Face detection technique is used to extract gray scale face images.
 Opencv CascadeClassifier detectMultiScale are the the api used for detection.

 Training the model:
 File:face_model.py